-27 students returned to Shanghai at the end of August 2020 and proceeded with the program until completing the whole curriculum.
-In summary, during this school year, the students followed 400 hours training of French bakery & pastry theory and practice based on the French "Certificate of Professional Aptitude" diploma content, 208 hours training of Chinese Western theory & practice bakery, 104 hours learning of English language, 130 hours attending life skills classes, 100 days serving practical internship in the bakery or pastry departments of 5-star hotels, and 25 days participating in professional or personal development activities.
-All 27 students successfully graduated from the program in January 2021.
+Despite the additional challenge to study during COVID-19 pandemic, SYB could still manage to enable 32 underprivileged students to undergo the one-year intensive bakery training of French bakery and French pastry for the school year 2020-21.
+During the school year, the students followed 400 hours training of French bakery & pastry theory and practice based on the French "Certificate of Professional Aptitude" diploma content, 208 hours training of Chinese Western theory & practice bakery, 104 hours learning of English language, 130 hours attending life skills classes, 100 days serving practical internship in the bakery or pastry departments of 5-star hotels, and 25 days participating in professional or personal development activities.
+All 32 students successfully graduated from the program.